grig-koksharov/blog/_posts/2020-01-10-3-Reasons-to-Start-Planning-Your-Life.md

 published: true
 ---
 ![1-reasons-to-plan.png]({{site.baseurl}}/images/1-reasons-to-plan.png)
-Here I'll be happy to share with you my 3 reasons why you may want to start planning your life.
+Here we'll be happy to share with you 3 reasons why you may want to start planning your life.
 <!--more-->

 ## What is personal planning

-First of all, let me explain what I mean by personal planning here.
+First of all, let us explain what we mean by personal planning here.
 Personal planning is the process of creating an action plan based on awareness, values, reflection, goal-setting, and planning for personal development within the context of career, education, health, relationships, work-life balance or for self-improvement.
 For example, this plan can be written as lists of your goals for a day, a week, or a month.
 You can have it in your notebook or in a mobile app for example.
 Once you write a plan, you constantly update it and check where you are and where you should go.
 A personal plan can develop your vision for your future, helping you achieve more from your life – whatever that may be!
 A personal plan can help you find your dream job, attain your health goals, develop your relationships or simply allow yourself the time to work on yourself.
 A personal plan supports you on your journey to build a balanced life and engage more with the things you really want to get done.
 How does a personal plan do so?
 Let me show it to you describing 3 benefits you get with personal planning.

 ## 3 Benefits of planning